 University of Iowa Adding Sexual Orientation, Gender Identity Demographic Questions to Application

-December 12, 2012 by Dan Rafter, Online Campaigns Manager
+December 12, 2012 by Dan Rafter, Associate Director of Communications

 The University of Iowa is adding LGBT-inclusive language to its admissions application, adding in optional questions about applicants’ sexual orientation and gender identity.
 The move makes the university the first public institution and the second U.S. college or university to adopt optional questions about students’ sexual orientation or gender identity, according to Campus Pride.